PL-ML/code2inv/benchmarks/README.md

 # Directory Structure
-- The directory `c` consists of 133 C programs we collected to evaluate Code2Inv.
+- The directory `C_instances` consists of 133 C programs, their program graphs and their verification conditions we collected to evaluate Code2Inv.

-- The directory `graph` consists of the corresponding 133 program graphs.
+- The directory `CHC_instances` consists of 120 CHC constraints and their corresponding program graphs we collected to evaluate Code2Inv.

-- The directory `smt2` consists of the corresponding verification conditions.
+- The directory `nl-bench` consists of the non linear programs used to evaluate Code2Inv.

 - The directory `pre-train-study` consists of generated (i.e. inserting confounding variables/statements) C programs and corresponding graphs and VCs.